-Burnout during the winter months is inevitable for a lot of us.
-With the added pressure of braving the Christmas crowds, organising and attending multiple festive celebrations and helping manage your Exec through December on what seems like a time limit until the New Year, it’s no wonder some of us struggle to maintain a clear head and healthy immune system.
-So how can we all make sure that we try to avoid winter burnout without waiting until it’s too late and spending the remainder of our bank balances on natural remedies in the local health store?
+Burnout is inevitable for a lot of us at any time of the year.
+With the added pressure of demanding Executives, organising and attending multiple professional networking events and somehow finding time for your own personal development, it’s no wonder some of us struggle to maintain a clear head and healthy immune system.
+So how can we all make sure that we try to avoid burnout without waiting until it’s too late and spending the remainder of our bank balances on natural remedies in the local health store?

-Here are how three successful Assistants navigate through the winter stress and pressure and keep themselves in a good mental and physical state.
+Here are how three successful Assistants navigate through stress and pressure and keep themselves in a good mental and physical state.

-Firstly, eliminate the things on your ‘to do’ list that can wait until the new year.
+Firstly, eliminate the things on your ‘to do’ list that can wait.
 The world is not going to end if you choose to organise the October 2019 board meeting in January.
 Secondly, don’t say yes to everything and everyone.
-The people I haven’t seen since Christmas last year who want to meet up for a night of tequila and karaoke can wait.
+The people I haven’t seen since last year who want to meet up for a night of tequila and karaoke can wait.
 If I haven’t seen someone for a year they can cope with waiting an extra month.
-A lot of December is about planning my time carefully and making sure I stick to those plans.
-I force myself to have a lunch break and tick something off of my personal admin list each time so I don’t become overwhelmed with never ending Christmas card writing, present shopping and general festive organisation.
+A lot of my role is about planning my time carefully and making sure I stick to those plans.
+I force myself to have a lunch break and tick something off of my personal admin list each time I finish something off, regardless of how big or small.

 I also try to keep half a day of every weekend free to switch off and relax.
-I stay as hydrated as possible, practice yoga at least 3 times a week and try to avoid drinking too much alcohol at the relentless number of Christmas parties.
+I stay as hydrated as possible, practice yoga at least 3 times a week and try to avoid drinking too much alcohol throughout the week and weekend.
 I have fun but I like to stay productive and no one can do that on a hangover!

 I don’t like to make over committing on social events with past and present colleagues as well as friends and family a habit.
-Going to every Christmas party does not work for me at all, I like to prioritise sleep as much as possible so that I can stay on top form.
+Going to every social event/networking evening does not work for me at all, I like to prioritise sleep as much as possible so that I can stay on top form.

 I also like to step away from constant updates on social media and like to factor a mini technology detox in every night.
 After my day is done and I am ready to relax, I turn off all notifications on my phone and disconnect from Facebook, Instagram and LinkedIn.
 Taking the time to relax is impossible if you are constantly getting distracted by your phone lighting up!

-Finding a charity to work with that you feel passionate about is great during the winter months.
+Finding a charity to work with that you feel passionate about is great way to keep you motivated.
 It puts your stress for every day life to the side and lets you concentrate on helping someone who isn’t your boss but you still feel useful!
-I very recently helped wrapping gifts for the homeless in London which was very rewarding and helped to make a positive difference to someone’s day and to their Christmas season.
+I have focused on many different initiatives before including helped wrapping gifts for the homeless in London which was very rewarding and helped to make a positive difference to someone’s day and to their Christmas season.

-Avoiding burnout during the winter is a constant battle every year for me as my immune system takes a serious hit.
-This is also a really busy time for me at LSH so burning out is not an option!
+Avoiding burnout is a constant battle every year for me as my immune system can take a serious hit when I’m stressed.
+In my role, burnout is just not an option!

-My first rule is to avoid drinking alcohol where I can and if I do find myself drinking, especially during the Christmas period, I stick to a 3 drink golden rule whatever the occasion.
-I definitely do not mix alcohol, hangovers slow me down and also make me more susceptible to a nasty cold!
+My first rule is to avoid drinking alcohol where I can and if I do find myself drinking, especially during busy social periods, I stick to a 3 drink golden rule whatever the occasion.
+I definitely do not mix alcohol, hangovers slow me down and also make me more susceptible to illness!

 My second rule is to get as much sleep as possible.
 Studies have shown that 8 hours of sleep is what we all need to maintain our energy levels and keep us all focused throughout the day.
 I like to treat myself to new pyjamas to encourage me to relax as much as possible and get an early night as often as I can.